Skip to content

 MINUTEMAN CTNamed for an American militia man just before and after the Revolutionary War, who was ready for instant military service

-MT PROSPECT RDNamed for very old geographic area from Revolutionary War times
+MT PROSPECT RDNamed for the very old geographic area from Revolutionary War times

-PRESCOTT CTNamed for William Prescott (1726-1795), U.S. soldier, played vital part in Battle of Bunker Hill, 1775.
+PRESCOTT CTNamed William Prescott (1726-1795), a U.S. soldier who played a vital part in the Battle of Bunker Hill in 1775.
 “Don’t fire till you see the whites of their eyes” – famous order given in Battle

 PRINCETON CTNamed for the Battle of Princeton, American Revolutionary War, 1777